Rugby-South African teams included in European competitions | Sports-Games

 Rugby-South African teams included in European competitions

-"As we’ve seen during the inaugural season of the URC, the rugby is of the highest standard and our top players definitely benefited from this move,” he added.
-The Springboks will continue to play in the Rugby Championship against New Zealand, Australia and Argentina until at least 2025.
+"As we've seen during the inaugural season of the URC, the rugby is of the highest standard and our top players benefited from this move," he added.
+The Springboks will continue to play in the Rugby Championship against New Zealand, Australia, and Argentina until at least 2025.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)